 The match of yarns and structure makes for a drapey, swingy, easy-to-wear cover-up for cooler summer moments.
 The poncho can be dressed up and down easily, an additional feature in 2-color brioche being the reversibility: Wear it either side out, putting the spot on either the solid or the multicolor.

 Different yarns are used: The main color in the rosewood colored poncho is a beautifully smooth, shiny, organic linen.
-In the acid yellow version, the main color is a local Danish cotton/linen blend.
+In the acid yellow version, the main color is a cotton/linen blend from Danish designer Else Schellerup.
 The contrast color in both versions is a fine Noro cotton blend with long, ‘classic Noro’ color floats in gorgeous combinations.

 Working with combos of solid and multicolor yarns is great fun and something I do often.
 I usually begin by choosing a multi colorway.
 Then the trick is choosing a solid color that is already featured in the multi colorway (or very close).
 In the 2 versions of this poncho, the light yellow and the rosewood color are mirrored in the respective Noro colorways.